 Online Master’s in Communication Programs in Wisconsin

-For Wisconsin residents who do not live within commuting distance to any of the five schools described above, there are online programs that provide access to graduate studies in the field of communication.
+For Wisconsin residents who do not live within commuting distance to any of the three schools described above, there are online programs that provide access to graduate studies in the field of communication.
 These can be especially helpful for students who live in Northern Wisconsin, or cities like Green Bay, Eau Claire, or La Crosse, as UW-Green Bay, UW-Eau Claire, and UW-La Crosse currently do not offer master’s in communication programs.
 Online programs are also a good option for those looking for or in need of greater flexibility than an on-campus program can provide, such as students who intend to work full time while pursuing their degree or who have restrictions that make classroom learning difficult.
 Additionally, online programs offer students the chance to pursue specializations that may not be available at their local campus without the need to relocate.